 Each year at our January annual meeting, our members vote on policy resolutions that direct the advocacy work of our organization.

 Proposed policy resolutions are drafted and formally approved by both the Policy Committee and the Board of Directors in the fall.
 The approved resolutions are then sent to our membership and posted on our website before a vote of the membership occurs at the annual meeting.
-A 2/3 majority vote is necessary for passage of a resolution.
+A 2/3 majority vote is necessary to pass a resolution.
 Current members are encouraged to submit proposals for policy resolutions to be considered by the Policy Committee and Board of Directors.
-To view all policy resolutions from years past, click here.
+View all policy resolutions from years past here (PDF).

 NOFA-NY’s 2021 policy resolutions are listed below.

 Whereas greenhouse gas emissions, including carbon dioxide, are a major cause of climate change, a grave threat to the future of our communities and farms; and